Dar es Salaam: International railway

 The city also hosts the head office of Tanzania–Zambia Railways Authority (TAZARA) built in the late 1960s to early 1970s.
 The main terminal is located west of Dar es Salaam's central business district in north Yombo Vituka along the Nelson Mandela Road.
 The TAZARA Railway connects Dar es Salaam to Zambia.

-SGR
+Standard gauge railway

 Tanzania Standard Gauge Railway is a new railway station currently under construction.
 It will link the country to Rwanda, Uganda, Burundi and Congo.

 Airport

 The Julius Nyerere International Airport is the principal airport serving the country, with three operating terminals.
 Terminal Three is located at Kipawa in Ilala Municipality.
 The airport is located west of Dar es Salaam's central business district.